Torsion-Audio/Scyclone-AI/README.md

 Once you have the trained model exported, you are ready to use it as a preset inside **Scyclone**.

-- Save the model to your local drive
+- Save the convereted .ort model to your local drive
 - Open the plugin
 - Hover over one of the network nodes in order for the network arm to appear.
 - Click on the load model buttton and load the preset.